college-of-pharmacy-gachon-university/SMPLIP-Score/README.md

    => To train, validate and test the RF model use the Train-Valid-Test-RF.ipynb [SMPLIP-Score]

-     => Load the *.ipynb* file using the jupyter notebook.
+     	Load the *.ipynb* file using the jupyter notebook.

-   => To train, validate and test the DNN model use the Train_Valid_Test-DNN.py
+   => To train, validate and test the DNN model use the Train_Valid_Test-DNN.py [SMPLIP-DNN]

-   	### usage argument:
+   		usage argument (bash shell):

+		python Train_Valid_Test-DNN.py > log.txt

-	see the comment section of Train_Valid_Test-DNN.py for the usage argument on how to run the *.py* file.
+		see the comment section of Train_Valid_Test-DNN.py for detailed information on file uses.

 # Additional Information:

 For any queries mail to Mi-hyun Kim (kmh0515@gachon.ac.kr) or Surendra Kumar (surendramph@gmail.com)

-# References
+# References:

 https://jcheminf.biomedcentral.com/articles/10.1186/s13321-021-00507-1